-Guards being absolute morons is a staple of video game logic.
+Guards being absolute morons is a staple of video game logic, and stealth games to some extent.
 Not only do guards in these games have the memory of a goldfish, they apparently also have the vision of a drunk mole and the common sense of a crash test dummy.
 I’ll remind you, these are people who genuinely can’t tell the difference between a french maid, and a bald assassin in a french maid’s dress – unless they see the barcode on the back of your head because of course, that’s the ONLY obvious giveaway.

 Video game logic: I guess they make these NPCs so dumb to make it easier on the player.
 To be fair, it’s only a matter of time until our patience runs out and we charge everything, guns blazing.